Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 Evolutionary design places a strong emphasis on flexibility and gradual modification over time to meet the changing requirements of the system and its users.
 Modifiability, testability, simplicity, and evolvability are some of its guiding principles.
 With constant feedback and iteration, this method allows structures to adapt to changing needs, commercial goals, and technological advancements.
 Enabling systems to change in response to new possibilities and challenges promotes sustainability and resilience and ensures long-term viability in dynamic situations.

-47. How do you address cross-cutting concerns like logging and auditing in your architecture designs?
+47. How are cross-cutting concerns like logging and auditing managed in architecture?

 Ans: